Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights

-The Tampa Bay Buccaneers (5-1) are 13-point favorites as they look to prolong their three-game winning streak in a matchup with the Chicago Bears (3-3) on Sunday, October 24, 2021 at Raymond James Stadium.
-The over/under is set at 47.5.
+The Tampa Bay Buccaneers (5-1) are 12.5-point favorites as they attempt to continue their three-game winning streak in a matchup against the Chicago Bears (3-3) on Sunday, October 24, 2021 at Raymond James Stadium.
+The point total is set at 47.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.